- 15 Jul 2022

-- A single Conversation can be handled by multiple agents over time but a Conversation can only be Assigned to a single Agent at a time.
+- Multiple Agents can handle a single Conversation over time, but a Conversation can only be assigned to a single Agent at a time.

 - Agents can be assigned multiple Conversations at a time, especially in messaging Channels.

-Assignment is a process that helps ensure that Customer requests are handled properly.
+Assignment is a process that helps ensure that Customer requests are correctly handled.
 There are a few things to know about Assignments and other related concepts:

 - Customers are always assigned to an Inbox.
 Once they’re routed, Customers are also assigned an Agent in that Inbox.

-- At a technical level, Conversations are the entities that are assigned, but since a Customer can only have one open Conversation at a time, you can think of that Customer as being Assigned to that Agent.
+- At a technical level, Conversations are the assigned entities.
+Still, since a Customer can only have one open Conversation at a time, you can think of that Customer as assigned to that Agent.

-- Calls and messages contained within a Conversation inherit assignment from the Conversation.
-This means a chat message or email can’t be assigned on its own; the entire Customer and Conversation are.
+- Calls and messages contained within a Conversation inherit assignments from the Conversation.
+This means a chat message or email can’t be assigned on its own; the entire Customer and Conversation is.

 - Tasks are different.
-They are also always assigned to one Inbox, and to an Agent when routed, but a Customer can have multiple open Tasks at a time.
+They are also always assigned to one Inbox and an Agent when routed, but a Customer can have multiple open Tasks at a time.

-Conversations provide a more natural way of handling communication as Conversations always provide a holistic view of who the Customer is, the Channels they use to communicate, along with quickly seeing past Conversations.
-It is also comprised of all Contacts, and Messages that a Customer has with you.
+Conversations provide a more natural way of handling communication.
+Conversations always provide a holistic view of who the Customer is, the Channels they use to communicate, and quickly seeing past Conversations.
+It is also comprised of all Contacts and Messages that a Customer has with you.